Statkraft and the climate

 The climate programme works closely with Statkraft’s Climate Advisory Panel and has two main objectives:

 - understanding the physical impact of climate change and recommend possible adaptations

 - contributing to development of scientific methods which can be used to consider how climate change will affect Statkraft commercially

 The programme will run over several years and has a budget of NOK 10 million per year.

 Statkraft’s emissions of greenhouse gases

 Most of Statkraft's portfolio is more or less emission-free hydropower and wind power production, and the Group’s emissions of greenhouse gases are therefore relatively low.
-The majority of the Group's total emissions of green house gases comes from the gas power plants in Germany.
-For Statkraft’s consolidated power production emissions of CO2 equivalents amounted to 383 700 million tonnes, corresponding to a relative emission of CO2 equivalents of 8 kg/MWh in 2013.
-Emission figures for 2014 will be reported in next year’s report.
+The majority of the Group's total emissions of greenhouse gases come from the gas power plants in Germany.
+For Statkraft’s consolidated power production emissions of CO2 equivalents amounted to 313 000 million tonnes in 2014 and 257 600 million tonnes in 2015.
+This corresponds to a relative emission of CO2 equivalents of 6 kg/MWh in 2014 and 5 kg/MWh in 2015.

 Emission quota and green energy trading

 Statkraft actively sells certified electricity from renewable sources to distribution companies that want to or are required to supply their customers with green electricity.
 Statkraft sources and markets these certificates under Europe-wide schemes as well as national schemes in the UK, Italy, Poland and in Norway/Sweden.